saingsab/bombcampaign/README.md

 # Bombcampaign

 A sigal Java application writen Clojure for sending mask email for your general purpose.
-This application using [Postal](https://github.com/drewr/postal) is a library for constructing and sending RFC822-compliant Internet email messages. and [clojure.data.csv](https://github.com/clojure/data.csv) A CSV reader/writer to/from Clojure data structures to interact with data.
+This application using [Postal](https://github.com/drewr/postal) is a library for constructing and sending RFC822-compliant Internet email messages. and [Clojure v1.10.1](https://clojure.github.io/clojure/clojure.java.io-api.html) To reader/writer to/from Clojure data structures to interact with text file.

 ## Usage
 ### I Build